TronFortyTwo/Tux-in-Space/type.typ

 PARENT: Terrestrial planet

 NAME: Leviatan
-DESCRIPTION: Enormous dragon of the space, the information about him are few.
+DESCRIPTION: Enormous dragon of the space, the information about him are few
 HUNTER: Y
 PARENT: Space Monster